Table of Contents

 In a previous article, How AI Is Affecting the Music Industry, we examined how AI is reshaping music creation.
 Similar patterns are now appearing across other parts of the creative world.
 From realistic avatars to convincing deepfake videos, AI systems can now replicate recognizable individuals at scale.

-Protecting likeness has become essential for public figures and artists.
-It helps preserve reputation, maintain creative control, and limit the harm caused by unauthorized use.
-This article examines why proactive protection matters, how misuse affects public figures and artists, and what is needed to safeguard identity and creative work in an AI driven media environment.
+Protecting likeness is now essential for public figures and artists.
+It helps preserve reputation, maintain creative control, and reduce long term damage from misuse.
+This article explores why proactive protection matters and how identity can be safeguarded in an AI driven media environment.

 What Are Public Figures’ and Artists’ Likenesses?

 In the past, a person’s likeness was commonly associated with their face, name, or signature.
 Today, it includes a broader set of identifiable traits.
-Visual appearance, voice, and other recognizable characteristics can be captured, analyzed, and reproduced using AI systems trained on publicly available material.
+Visual appearance, voice, and expressive characteristics can be captured, analyzed, and reproduced using AI systems trained on publicly available material.

-For public figures and artists, this expanded definition matters because likeness is no longer limited to static images or recordings.
-A short clip from an interview, combined with a small set of photos, can be enough to generate a video that places a person in a new context.
-These replicas may appear in advertisements, promotional content, or social media posts that imply participation or endorsement.
+For public figures and artists, this expanded definition matters because likeness is no longer limited to static images or past recordings.
+A short interview clip, combined with a small set of photos, can be enough to generate a video that places a person in an entirely new context.
+These AI generated replicas may appear in advertisements, promotional campaigns, or social media posts that imply participation or endorsement.

-In this context, likeness refers to the combination of visual, auditory, and expressive traits that audiences associate with a specific individual.
-It reflects how a person is recognized and identified across media, regardless of whether that representation is accurate or authorized.
+In this environment, likeness refers to the combination of visual, auditory, and expressive traits that audiences associate with a specific individual.
+It reflects how a person is recognized across media, even when that representation is incomplete, altered, or created without authorization.

-The Cost of AI Misuse for Public Figures and Artists
+The Real Costs of AI Likeness Misuse for Public Figures and Artists

-As AI generated replicas become easier to produce, misuse has shifted from occasional viral incidents to a recurring issue across media and entertainment.
-The market for AI generated visual content continues to grow, with the AI image generator sector projected to reach $1.08 billion by 2030, up from about $349.6 million in 2023, according to Grand View Research.
-As access expands, so does the likelihood that likeness will be reused without approval.
+As AI generated replicas become easier to produce, misuse has shifted from isolated viral incidents to a recurring issue across entertainment and digital media.
+The AI image generation market continues to grow, with the sector projected to reach $1.08 billion by 2030, up from approximately $349.6 million in 2023, according to Grand View Research.
+As access expands, so does the likelihood that likeness will be replicated without consent.

 Below are some of the most common ways public figures’ and artists’ likenesses are misused today: